apanasyu/WikiData/README.md

 All of the Wikidata Property IDs can be found via query: query ?item wdt:P31 wd:Q105388954
 ![image](https://user-images.githubusercontent.com/80060152/148462393-55e0a641-3771-43eb-bed1-810373489f15.png)

+In order to get the number of pages related to P2002 (Twitter) do:

+    query = '''
+            SELECT (COUNT (distinct ?x) AS ?count)
+            WHERE
+            {
+              ?x wdt:P2002 ?y
+            }
+            '''

-Here are the top 10 out of 64 most popular social media accounts to be listed (for query from November 2021):
+(in a similar fashion such query was automatically performed for each platform id: P2013, P2003, and so on to get the table below showing the top most popular social media accounts (queried in November 2021):

         id	Number Wiki Pages	English Label
         P2002	299220	                Twitter username